 Not much is worse than if you’ve ever taken just any job, only to find out that you hated it.
 Just because you’re qualified for the position doesn’t mean it’s the best fit for you.
 But how do you know until you work there?
 Interviews are designed to help companies figure out if you’re a fit for them.
 Temporary work is a great way to see if they’re a fit for you!

-Trying out a few weeks or months somewhere new can be a great way for you to see if the company’s culture and the position itself is right for you.
+Trying out a few weeks or months somewhere new can be a great way for you to see if the company’s culture and the position itself are right for you.
 The majority of our positions are “temp-to-perm”, meaning it starts a temporary position that will become permanent if everyone agrees that you’re the right fit.

 If not, then no harm, no foul.
 Your recruiter can take a look at what else is available in your area and send your resume off to a new company.